justinmahar/easyjre/README.md

 If you'd like the contribute to the project, feel free to send a pull request.

-You can also easily add new JDKs to the project.
+You can also easily add new JDK vendors to the project.
 See below.

-## Adding New JDKs
+## Adding New JDK Vendors

 For this project, JDK information is stored in the following file: `public/vendors.json` ([view file](https://github.com/justinmahar/easyjre/blob/master/public/vendors.json))

-Each vendor has an array of JDKs, each having a version, a JDK download link, a list of JDK modules to included by default, and a list of JDK modules excluded by default.
-You can get a list of all modules available for a particular JDK by running the command `java --list-modules`.
-This is how I determined which default JRE modules to include for each JDK available.

-If you'd like to add a new JDK, fork the project and send me a pull request.
+If you'd like to add a new vendor, fork the project and send me a pull request.

 Happy JRE building!